Lokathor/lokathor.github.io/src/gb_audio_synth.md

 }
 ```

-## APU Basics
+## Audio Processing Unit (APU) Basics

+The Audio Processing Unit, which emits all the sound data, is called the APU for
+short.
+We definitely want a struct for this, it sounds very important to the
+whole sound process.
 What's inside our APU struct?
-Well we can start with what the DMG really has
+Well we can start with what
-for sound registers and then add more if we need to.
+the DMG really has for sound registers and then add more if we need to.

 Obviously there's the four voices, which we'll get to in a moment, but there's
 also some other registers that aren't part of a voice which we should consider: